Select

 Free, Upcoming Season, Salvation Army Kroc Center, Jazz

-A black and white photo of three stoic black men standing in front of backstage rigging.
+A black and white photo of three stoic men standing in front of backstage rigging.

 A singular force in contemporary music, Tyshawn Sorey seamlessly blends jazz, classical, and improvisatory traditions from Europe and Africa to redefine the expressive potential of the drum kit.
 Guided by his “world aesthetic,” his compositions unfold with deliberate brilliance, erasing boundaries and reshaping 21st-century American music.
 Experience the immersive and meditative artistry of the Tyshawn Sorey Trio.